mattkosoy/mattkosoy.github.io/_posts/2016-07-28-hecka-tight-method-for-doing-web-development.md

 ---
 layout:     post
-title:      The hecka tight laptop set up method.
+title:      The hecka tight laptop set up method
 date:       2016-07-21 00:00:00
 summary:    A very fast way to get up and running with a local web development environment on a new Mac.
 ---